freemandealer/CodeCoverFlow/README.md

 CodeCoverFlow is a vim plugin intended to help analyse code.
 It can be considered as an enhanced version of vim built-in code nivigator (`g]`/`<C-t>` stuff).

-CodeCoverFlow will display the definitions of functions/variables in new windows, and keep original information in sight.
-It is useful for those who tend to forget evoking context and input parameters.
-This process can be done iteratively, as you may easily imagine when see the name 'CoverFlow'.
+It is useful for those who tend to forget evoking context and input parameters when diving into definitions.
+CodeCoverFlow will display the definitions of functions/variables in new windows while keeping original window in sight.
+This process can be done iteratively, and creates a bidirectional flow between these windows.

 ![Screencast: forward](https://freemandealer.github.io/img/codecoverflow_forward.gif)